 At application, (if application was mailed to applicant then response is yes, unless they fall under N/A response.
 (2/17/2011)

 when client informs DRS of change of address

+Preprinted section is marked YES.
+(10/08/2012)

 No response requires the following:

 There is none or very little documentation that the voter’s registration was addressed with the applicant during a face to face contact.
 There is little or no documentation that the voter’s registration was offered when the client notified DRS of a change in their address.

+Preprinted is not marked YES.(10/08/2012)

 N/A response requires the following: